 Kagome gasped as her feet gently hit the bottom of the well.
 The sight of the ladder was an all-too-shocking reminder that she was back in the place where it had all begun.
 She stifled a sob with the back of her hand before forcing herself to climb out of the well.
 One last time . . .

-When she stood, looking down in the well, Kagome strengthened her faltering resolve.
+When she stood, looking down into the well, Kagome strengthened her faltering resolve.
 She had to stop crying.
-It wouldn't do to go inside the shrine and to let her mother see her so red-faced and puffy-eyed.
+It wouldn't do to go inside the shrine and to let her mother see her so red-faced and puffy-eyed because the questions that would follow . . .
+No, she just couldn't answer them.

 Slowly, deliberately, Kagome let her bag drop from her fingers, grasping the warm jewel in her palm.
 It seemed to pulsate under her fingertips, and she bit down hard on her lip, so hard that the instant tinge of blood that turned her stomach brought more tears to her eyes for just a moment.
 Drawing a deep breath, she gave one quick tug.
 The chain broke with a snap, the shimmering stone winking at her in the wan light of the well-house.